nottrobin/robinwinslow.uk/_posts/2013-02-27-talktalk-screwed-me.md

 Not so with TalkTalk (I'm not going to them honor with a link) who point blank refused to refund the charges.

-This is really stupid because the amount was so small (£7.25) and the potential bad publicity from me bitching about them has to hurt them to *at least* £7.25's worth.
+This is really stupid because the amount was so small (£7.25) and the potential bad publicity from me bitching about them has to hurt them to _at least_ £7.25's worth.
 Honestly TalkTalk, do yourselves a favour.

-This isn't even about me.
+## This isn't even about me.
 Honest.
-===

 I lost £7.25.
 I hope you won't think I'm being a horrible snob when I say I genuinely hardly care about that amount of money.
 It was not worth the stress of my long phone call with Allen.